HBocaccio/On-the-application-of-Visibility-Graphs-in-the-Spectral-Domain-for-Speaker-Recognition/README.md

 ### Results

-- 'run_figures.ipynb': This file is a Jupyter Notebook containing code blocks used for visualizing the results and creating figures.
+- **`run_figures.ipynb`**: This file is a Jupyter Notebook containing code blocks used for visualizing the results and creating figures.

 ## Usage